Grace O’Flaherty

 Memberships: Nederlands Instituut van Psychologen (NIP) and British Psychological Society (BPS)

-Born and raised in London, UK, I made the move to Leiden, The Netherlands in 2015 to pursue my BSc in Psychology.
-In 2020, I successfully completed my MSc in Clinical Psychology from Leiden University, with my thesis focused on exploring the relationship between suicide and insomnia in my thesis.
+Born and raised in London, U.K., I made the move to Leiden, The Netherlands in 2015 to pursue my BSc in Psychology at Leiden University.
+Following this, in 2020, I successfully completed by MSc in Clinical Psychology from Leiden University, with my thesis focused on exploring the relationship between suicide and insomnia.

-During my time at Leiden University, I had the wonderful opportunity to work closely with expats and international students.
-This experience has allowed me to connect with people from all walks of life and understand the unique challenges that expats often face, like homesickness, loneliness, and culture shock.
-Additionally, I've had the privilege of assisting clients dealing with anxiety disorders, panic attacks, burnout, self-esteem struggles, and depression, including post-partum depression.
+During my time at Leiden University, I had the opportunity to work closely with expats and international students.
+This experience allowed me to connect with people from all walks of life and understand the unique challenges that immigrants often face, such as homesickness, loneliness, and culture shock.
+This caused me to feel especially passionate about intersectionality, which has become a focal point of my current work.
+Through this, my work acknowledges that our experiences, and how they materialise in the therapeutic space, are impacted by sexuality, gender, race, ethnicity, socioeconomic status, illness, and disability.

-As someone who has experienced life as an expat and a proud member of the LGBTQ+ community, I genuinely empathize with the issues you might be going through.
-I'm particularly passionate about supporting expats, the LGBTQ+ community, as well as individuals coping with chronic illnesses and long-term health conditions.
+As someone who has experienced life as an expat and a member of the LGBTQIA+ community, I truly empathise with the kind of issues you might be experiencing.
+I’m particularly passionate about supporting expats, the LGBTQIA+ community, as well as individuals coping with chronic illnesses, long-term health conditions, and disabilities.
+Since beginning my work as a psychologist, I’ve also worked significantly with people experiencing grief - whether that be of a partner, family member, close friend, or pet - and loss - through divorce, miscarriage, loss of a job, moving country, and homelessness.

 In my approach to therapy, I firmly believe in placing you, the client, at the heart of our work together.
-Combining this client-centered approach with cognitive behavioral therapy techniques, I aim to provide you with personalized care and support you on your unique journey of self-discovery.
-My goal is to create a safe, non-judgmental space where you can freely express yourself and find the growth and well-being you deserve.
+Combining this client-centred approach with cognitive behavioural techniques, as well as a background in psychodynamics, I aim to provide you with personalised care and support you on your journey of self-exploration.
+My goal is to create a safe, compassionate, and non-judgemental space, where you can freely express yourself and find the growth and well-being you deserve.